lypso1/group-buy/README.md

   }
 ```

-#### 4. `createGroupBuy` function
+#### 4. `createGroupBuy` function:

-We will look at the createGroupBuy function.
+We will look at the `createGroupBuy` function.
 The first portion of the code checks for user input requirements to ensure that they are not empty, the price cannot be below zero and the duration of the group buy is at least 5 minutes.

 First we will be calling the `createGroupBuy` function from the smart contract.
 The function has 4 parameters – `endTime`, `price`, `productName` and `productDescription`.
 The price that we are passing in the function needs to be converted to meet the same format as the CELO token, thus the `ethers.utils.parseUnits` functionality comes in handy.
 Next, we need to wait for the transaction to be finished before proceeding.